python/steering-council/updates/2019-04-23_steering-council-update.md

 > Maintain the quality and stability of the Python language and CPython interpreter

-- We've begun to explore the options for improving the interpreter in the future, but apart from PEP work we've not come to any conclusions yet.
+- We've begun to explore the options for improving the interpreter in the future, but apart from the PEP work detailed below we've not come to any conclusions yet.
 In the coming months we hope to come up with guidelines and a process for evolving the interpreter, to be developed in close participation with the core developers and